 Culture and feasting aside one of the other main reasons people visit Reykjavik Old Harbor is to board a boat.
 If the weather permits there are all sorts of boat tours and cruises to enjoy.

-The most popular is a whale watching boat trip out into the sheltered Faxaflói Bay.
-The calmer waters here shelter all sorts of marine wildlife including many species of whale and dolphin.
+The most popular is a whale-watching boat trip out into the sheltered Faxaflói Bay.
+The calmer waters here shelter all sorts of marine wildlife including many species of whales and dolphins.
 The high season for whale watching is from April to September.
 But it is often possible to see whales outside of this time.
 As long as the Iceland weather is settled enough the boats will set forth.